Mikkel Aaland

 Mikkel Aaland (born 1952) is a Norwegian-American photographer, based in San Francisco and Norway.
 He is known for work in the early days of digital photography, as well as his twelve books on photography.
-He is best known for his 1978 book Sweat, an illustrated history of sweat bathing.
+He is best known for his 1978 book Sweat, an illustrated history of sweat bathing, and for his 2024 seven-episode documentary series, Perfect Sweat, an exploration of bathing traditions around the world.
 His documentary photographs have been exhibited in major institutions around the world, including the Bibliothèque Nationale in Paris and the former Lenin Museum in Prague.
 Aaland is the author of works of memoir, books featuring his own photojournalism as well as works on digital imaging and various Adobe Photoshop products.

 Biography

 Early years

 Aaland was born in San Francisco and grew up in nearby Livermore, California.
 His Norwegian born father worked as a scientist at the Lawrence Livermore National Laboratory research facility.
 Aaland was an Eagle Scout who attended Livermore High School, where he played football.
 He graduated from California State University, Chico with a major in photojournalism and was an All-American swimmer on the NCAA Division II championship team.